 Read About PEER Accomplishments

-For more than two decades PEER has been on the front lines of protecting public employees who protect the environment.
+For over 25 years, PEER has been on the front lines of protecting public employees who protect the environment.
 In the past quarter-century, we have:

 - Shut the pathway for lead poisoning for 1.4 million children under age 7 living in 5 million older residential units with lead paint.
 A PEER lawsuit forced long-overdue rules requiring that all repairs and renovations on these older houses and apartments be conducted in a lead-safe manner.